[This post was originally written over 10 years ago. We predicted the future of planned giving well and no one believed

 The CMW Answer?

 “More of the same!
 Wear them down until they get the message!”
 More newsletters, more mass emails, more deluxe four-color brochures, libraries of tax articles on your website’s reading room.
-Simply put, more Overkill Marketing that tunes out your prospects.
+Simply put, more “crap” vendors generate that tunes out your prospects.

 Note that we say benefits-driven and not features-driven.
 Features mention death.
 Benefits promote immortality.
 Features slow down your sales process.
 Benefits sell the sizzle.
 And the sizzle keeps your prospect’s mind focused on your mission, vision, and on making the gift.
 It’s that simple.

 - Develop a visually-based planned giving website that engages your readers, and then actively leads them to you for follow-up.
 Make sure the website is not a passive reading room.
 Reading rooms are not read.

 - Mail a personalized letter highlighting creative ways to give.
-Include your phone, email and website URL (download sample that you can customize; be patient… may take a few minutes).
+Include your phone, email and website URL (downloads on this page will be useful).
 Mail this same letter twice or three times a year.
 Why?
 Because chances are only 10-20% of your letters will get read, and less than 5% of those who read it will remember your pitch 4 months later.Â Besides, you must have as many “touches” in one year as possible.

-- Data-mine for your best prospects, and make sure not to use wealth and age as your primary predictors (see why).
+- Data-mine for your best prospects, and make sure not to use wealth and age as your primary predictors.
+Loyalty is what counts.

 - In place of a traditional planned giving newsletter, mail a series of compelling postcards.
 Newsletters are simply getting a weaker and weaker response.

 - Develop a series of display ads.
 These can be very effective.
-(See samples; here are two warm and fuzzy ones!)
+(See samples)

 What Does Not Work